ZhenniYe/ars/README.md

 # Adaptive Rejection Sampling
 R Package: Adaptive Reject Sampling (`ars`)

 `ars` can quickly generates number of observations with density function that is hard to evaluate.
-For more details about algorithms of rejection sampling, see Gilks et al. (1992).
+For more details about the algorithms of adaptive rejection sampling, see Gilks et al. (1992).
 The implemented method is tangent approach instead of secant approach.

 ## Download the latest version